J. Stalin

-Jovan Smith (born January 25, 1983), better known by his stage name J. Stalin (also stylized as J Stalin or J-Stalin), is a rapper from the Cypress Village housing projects in West Oakland.
-In 2007, he signed to Zoo Entertainment Production Company run by artist Mekanix, who described his style as a variant of Hyphy known as "Go".
+Jovan Smith (born January 25, 1983), better known by his stage name J. Stalin (also J Stalin or J-Stalin), is an American rapper from the Cypress Village housing projects in West Oakland.
+In 2007, he signed to Zoo Entertainment Production Company run by artist Mekanix, who described his style as a variant of hyphy known as "Go".

 Biography

-J. Stalin was born into poverty and earned money as a child by selling candy bars on the BART trains.
+Smith was born into poverty and earned money as a child by selling candy bars on the BART trains.
 Around age 16, he began recording and selling rap music.
 As a youth he sold drugs in his local housing projects and spent eleven months on parole for drug dealing.

 Musical career

-Although young and boyish-looking, J-Stalin adopted a tough rapper persona.
-He references Joseph Stalin in his stage name because they shared the same initials, and "...He was short like me, but he was always smashin' on everybody."
-In a recent interview he remarked about his home and lifestyle, "This is West Oakland, man.
+Smith references Joseph Stalin in his stage name because they shared the same initials, and "...He was short like me, but he was always smashin' on everybody."
+In a 2007 interview he remarked about his home and lifestyle, "This is West Oakland, man.
 This is the bottoms right here."
 He went on to say that the crime rate in his neighborhood was so high, the city had remodeled the housing units in his housing project to remove the back doors so that criminals could not escape from home raids by the police.